 Ideas for Serving Others This Christmas Season

 We're called to humbly serve other people — not only the poor and sick, but our families, friends and neighbors, too.
 Sometimes, we're so busy, though, that it's hard to come up with ways to help others.
-Try these lists of quick ways you and your kids can serve rel="noopener noreferrer" people you know: 1) Serving siblings and close friends; rel="noopener noreferrer" 2) Serving rel="noopener noreferrer" your family; 3) Serving neighbors and your community.
+Try these lists of quick ways you and your kids can serve people you know: 1) Serving siblings and close friends 2) Serving your family 3) Serving neighbors and your community.
 If you can't decide which ideas will work best, print them and cut them into slips.
 Put the slips of paper into a jar or hat and pull out an idea.

 — T.F.
 Edwords

 There is so much to see and do at Christmas.
 To keep from being too busy, my husband and I developed a list of activities — from making cookies to ice skating — then each family member chose only one activity for the holidays.
 This list helped us deepen our relationship with our tweens because we weren't rushing around to so many activities.
 Instead, we were able to enjoy each other, and the season was a lot less hectic.

 A walk through the Moyers' home in December reveals a variety of Nativity sets, both large and small, but not one contains a baby Jesus figure.
 Four-year-old Lydia Grace Moyer can tell you why.
 "Jesus is born on Christmas."

 Not until the morning of Dec.
 25 do the baby figures appear in their beds of straw.
 Lydia jumps out of bed and races downstairs to rush from one manger to another.
 As the preschooler hugs baby Jesus, welcoming Him to their home, her mother smiles.
 What better way to begin the day, focused on God's gift to the world?